tigerbeetle/tigerbeetle/demos/io_uring/README.md

 An echo server benchmark is a tough benchmark for `io_uring` because it's read-then-write, read-then-write, so for a single connection there's no opportunity for `io_uring` to amortize syscalls across connections.
 However, as the number of connections increases, `io_uring` should outperform `epoll`.

-Bear in mind that these network benchmarks are not as stable as the file system benchmarks and that the performance of networking stacks on Linux is already heavily optimized.
-What is unique about `io_uring` is that the same simple interface can be used for all file system and networking I/O on Linux without resorting to user-space thread pools to emulate async I/O.
+Bear in mind that these network benchmarks are not as stable across machines as the file system benchmarks, so you may get different numbers.
+The performance of networking stacks on Linux is also heavily optimized.

+What is unique about `io_uring` here is that the same simple interface can be used for both file system and networking I/O on Linux without resorting to user-space thread pools to emulate async file system I/O. We are also relying on the kernel to do fast polling for us thanks to `IORING_FEAT_FAST_POLL`, without having to use `epoll`.

 ## What this means for the future of event loops